 After a quick snack, head to the water ferry terminal and look for the public water taxi line.
 This is the boat with the orange flag.
 The fare is 15 Baht and comes every few minutes at this station.
 Take the water taxi to the 8th stop, which is the Wat Pho Stop.

-The water taxi isn’t the fastest mode of transport, but I love it and try to ride it at least once while in Bangkok.
+Although the water taxi isn’t the fastest mode of transport, I love it and try to ride it at least once while in Bangkok.

 Wat Pho